 I’ve tried numerous task and project management tools over the years.
 Trello, Outlook tasks, Toodledo, Excel spreadsheets, 30/30, various paper systems, and more that I don’t remember the name of.
 Some I liked, some I hated.
-Some were good, but were missing a key feature that was a deal-breaker.
+Some were good but were missing a key feature that was a deal-breaker.
 Asana is the latest app that I’ve tried in my quest for improved productivity.
-I’ve been using it for 3 months and I think it’s a keeper.
+I’ve been using it for over a year now.
+It’s a keeper.

 What I’m looking for in a project management tool

 - Repeating tasks: I have a lot of tasks that are repeated, whether it’s daily, weekly, monthly, or some other interval.
 My tool must be able to replicate the task (with the new due date) when I mark it complete.